electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Unassign your pre-factory fixture device in order to reuse it in your other projects.
+3. Unassign your pre-factory fixture device in order to reuse it in your other projects.
-  `impt dg unassign`

 ```
 > impt dg unassign
 The following Devices are unassigned successfully from Device Group "71c3be05-a7d2-a326-8906-8af3b205bd13":